circonus/docs/content/irondb/administration/rebuilding-nodes.md

    ```
    ...and looking at the "reconstitute" stats.

    **Note**: There may not be messages appearing on the console while this runs.
 This is normal.
 Do not stop the reconstitute.
-Completion percentages may pause for long periods of time during reconstitution, don't panic.
+Completion percentages may pause for long periods of time during reconstitution.

    Current progress will be saved - if the process stops for any reason,
    everything should resume approximately where it was.
 A reconstitute may be